Air Force EOD technicians train at JBER

-A Micro Tactical Ground Robot operated by Air Force explosive ordnance disposal technicians from the 673d Civil Engineer Squadron, makes its way towards a simulated suspicious package during a readiness training exercise at Joint Base Elmendorf-Richardson, Alaska, March 24, 2021.
+Airman 1st Class Christopher Hoff, 673d Civil Engineer Squadron explosive ordnance disposal technician, operates a Micro Tactical Ground Robot while assessing a simulated suspicious package during a readiness training exercise at Joint Base Elmendorf-Richardson, Alaska, March 24, 2021.
 The EOD Airmen continually train to locate, identify, neutralize and dispose of hazardous explosives and other life-threatening materials or devices.
+Hoff is from Cozad, Neb.
 (U.S. Air Force photo by Alejandro Peña)

 |Date Taken: